chronobiology-lab/.github/profile/README.md

 # Chronobiology Lab

 ## Overview
 Welcome to the GitHub repository for the research group led by Asst.
-Prof. Altuğ Didikoğlu We focus on three main domains: developmental chronobiology, sleep epidemiology, and light and visual neuroscience.
+Prof. Altuğ Didikoğlu.
+We focus on three main domains: developmental chronobiology, sleep epidemiology, and light and visual neuroscience.
 Our research aims to understand the intricate relationships between sleep, light exposure, and cognition in both humans and animals.

 ## Domains